drjingma/metaMint/README.md

-metaMINT
+**metaMint**

-Method for joint estimation of metagenomic and metabolomic interaction networks.
+Method for joint estimation of metabolite and microbial interaction networks.